Cruise Tips for Over 50’s Travellers From a 50+ Traveller

 I was frustrated reading another article in a cruise magazine recently with cruise advice, targeted at me and people like me.
 It was full of out-of-date stereotypes about us and was out of sync with today’s 50 plus travellers.
 We’re adventurous, active, love to explore, try new things; and none of that was reflected.

 I decided it was time that people like us get what we deserve.
 Advice and tips proven to work by someone over 50, for other over 50s.
 So that’s, what you’re about to get.
+I’ll also cover the basics on over 50’s travel insurance as this is something you should never leave on a cruise holiday without.

 Stop Kidding Around